Most deal sites want to show you everything. We want to show you as little as possible.

 What We Skip

 Just as important as what we list is what we don't.
-Here are the categories we intentionally avoid:

 The Affiliate Disclosure

-It doesn't mean: We list deals based on commission rates.
+When you click a deal link on our site and make a purchase, we earn a small commission from the retailer.
+It doesn't change the price you pay — not by a cent.
+But here's what it doesn't mean: we don't list deals based on commission rates.
 We've passed on high-commission deals because the product wasn't good enough.
 Our reputation is worth more than any single commission check.

 The deals we list are the same deals we'd recommend if no money were involved.
 If that ever changes, we'll shut the site down.